Hallowkush95/no-locked-doors-/AMD-Adrenalin-Drivers-bug.md

 * [Short explanation](#short-version)
 * [Long explanation](#long-version)

 There is currently an issue in the new AMD Adrenalin drivers (17.12.1+) that makes them incompatible with NHML.
-AMD is aware of the bug and hopefully there is a new version that fixes it soon.
+AMD is aware of the bug and hopefully there is a new version that fixes it soon. *Update: 18.1.1 Alpha drivers tested and bug remains*

 Note that some of the miner programs are also affected by this bug.
 Because of this it is strongly recommended to **not** update to the Adrenalin drivers for the time being.